Exercise and Coronary Artery Disease

 ||• females: 40,678

-The media covers breast cancer on nearly a weekly basis, however, we rarely hear about coronary heart disease.
+The media covers breast cancer on nearly a weekly basis, however, we rarely hear about coronary artery disease.
 Why?
-More than 4 times as many women die of coronary heart disease than they do of breast cancer each year.
+More than 4 times as many women die of coronary disease than they do of breast cancer each year.

-Coronary heart disease (aka: coronary artery disease) is responsible for 49.0% of deaths due to cardiovascular disease.
+Coronary artery disease (CAD) is responsible for 49% of deaths due to cardiovascular disease.
 This is a far greater percentage than deaths due to either hypertension or stroke (Go AS, et al. 2013).

 |CAUSE OF DEATH